Suraj-09/SmartWalkingCane/README.md

 - Detects obstacles closer to the ground.
 - Vibration feedback intensity varies based on the distance of the obstacle:
-  - If obstacle distance is within 1 meter: strong vibration.
+  - If the obstacle's distance is within 1 meter: strong vibration.
-  - If obstacle distance is between 1 and 2 meters: weaker vibration.
+  - If the obstacle's distance is between 1 and 2 meters: weaker vibration.
-  - If obstacle distance is further than 2 meters: no vibration.
+  - If the obstacle's distance is further than 2 meters: no vibration.

 ### Head Level Detection Ultrasonic Sensor